HarperDB/documentation/docs/deployments/harper-cli.md

 ### Get all available CLI commands

-To display all available HarperDB CLI commands along with a brief description run:
+To display all available Harper CLI commands along with a brief description run:

 ```bash
 harperdb help